Skip to Content

 Northern elephant seals

-Today, the northern elephant seal population is approximately 150,000, 124,000 of which are in California waters, and is probably near the size it was before they were over-hunted.
-Elephant Seals are seen year-round at the Piedras Blancas Rookery.
+As of today, the northern elephant seal population stands at approximately 150,000, with 124,000 of them residing in California waters.
+This current population is likely close to its historical size before they were severely over-hunted.
+Elephant seals can be observed year-round at the Piedras Blancas Rookery.

-The best times of year to see these amazing animals in action are October through May, with the big show (birthing and breeding) in January and February.
-See these magnificent marine mammals up close on one of the prettiest coastlines in California.
+For those seeking the best times to witness these remarkable animals in action, the optimal period spans from October through May, with the most significant events, such as birthing and breeding, occurring in January and February.
+Experience the awe-inspiring presence of these magnificent marine mammals up close along one of the most scenic coastlines in California.

 California Sea Lion